 Getting started can be hard as there’s a lot to learn.
 Whether you’re a new Customer Success Manager, or looking to transition to CS, or even a SaaS business founder looking to implement a CS program, the best place to learn is from others who have gone through it themselves.

 The most valuable lessons come from experience.
 So we asked 14 pros that are leading the way in the industry: how did they decide to pursue a career in Customer Success?

 1. You don’t need to know everything from the start

-When it comes to Customer Success, a technical background or previous experience in SaaS software administration sure do come in handy.
+A technical background or previous experience in SaaS software administration sure does come in handy when it comes to Customer Success.
 But the most important thing for a CSM is knowing how to develop long-term relationships with customers.

 Customer success is different from customer support or account management.
 So give yourself time to learn everything you don’t know yet about your customers, as well as your product.

 “I had long been asking us to form a CS team, so when the organization was ready I was one of the first to raise my hand!
 I don’t have a background in CS-as-an-industry, but I certainly know what it takes to make our customers successful!”

 “My first weeks as a CSM included a coding bootcamp and many emails I wrote to customers which were constantly changed and improved by my manager.
 As time went by and I proved myself, I was in a place to better understand what was key in my specific role”.